Updated: Oct 15

 Dark Chocolate (higher percentage the healthier)

-Yogurt-as I mentioned earlier this one conflicts with the dairy mentioned earlier.
-Apparently, there is research on this that the bacteria is helpful for positive impact on the brain
+Yogurt-as I mentioned earlier, this one conflicts with the dairy mentioned earlier.
+Apparently, there is research on this that the bacteria is helpful for a positive impact on the brain.

 Journal, pay attention to your body, and adjust until you find that sweet-spot with which foods are right for you!